 .

-Leaving Nauplia, we drove to Sparta for a lunch stop .
-Despite its historic name, there are only a few remnants of the city’s former grandeur.
+Leaving Nauplia, we drove to Sparta for a quick lunch stop.
+Despite its historic name, there’s not much left of the city’s former grandeur.
 We were there just long enough to grab a bite, let the children play in a nearby playground, enjoy some ice cream, and then continue on our journey.

-From Nauplia to Sparta it is 120km, and from there to Kiparissi it is another 90km, but be prepared – the average speed in this second section should be around 60km, at best.
+From Nauplia to Sparta, it’s about 120 km, and from there to Kiparissi it’s another 90 km, but be prepared: the average speed on this second stretch is around 60 km/h at best.

 The road to Kiparissi is a destination in itself.
-It’s a single-lane route with almost no shoulders, full of twists and turns, and offering breathtaking views.
+It’s a single-lane road with almost no shoulder, full of twists and turns, and offering breathtaking views.
 If you enjoy venturing off the beaten path, Kiparissi is the place for you.

-It's one of the few beaches where, even in the peak of the Greek summer, you won't be overwhelmed by crowds scrambling for space like at a major concert.
+It’s one of the few places where, even in peak summer in Greece, you won’t feel overwhelmed by crowds or fighting for space.

 .